brandtd/take-home-problem/README.md

 A problem is presented with the following requirements:

-1. Create an object with two functions, `convertmVtoK` and `convertKtomV`
+1. Define a class with two functions, `convertmVtoK` and `convertKtomV`
-2. The object can have an expensive constructor, but its convert methods must perform well in an embedded system
+2. The class can have an expensive constructor, but its convert methods must perform well in an embedded system
 3. Demonstrate good OOP principles

 The convert methods are intended to convert between voltage and temperature values to support a thermal sensor.
 That sensor is expected to have a well-measured but non-linear response, similar to: